-Businesses are increasingly using more communication channels to interact with customers to give them a better reach and in turn a better customer experience.
+Businesses are increasingly using more communication channels to interact with customers, which, in turn, gives them a better reach and provides a better customer experience.

-Managed live chat services are used by businesses on their home screens to interact with a customer within seconds of that visitor landing on their page with Cymphony’s home page being an example of using it.
+Managed live chat services are used by businesses on their home screens to interact with a customer within seconds of that visitor landing on their page, with Cymphony’s home page being an example.

-Managed live chat according to G2 is a way of using the communication software to increase the channels of communication with people on your site and improve customer service by being available 24/7.
+Managed live chat, according to G2, is a way of using communication software to increase the channels of communication with people on your site.
+It also improve customers service by making you available 24/7.

 The way managed live chat works on your website varies depending on your business, who your customers are, and how detailed your managed live chat responses need to be.

-You can check out the article ‘can automation improve customer service‘ to see how having a managed live chat system or a telephone answering service can help your business never miss a lead while improving a customer’s experience.
+You can check out the article ‘can automation improve customer service‘ to see how having a managed live chat system or a telephone answering service can help your business catch leads while improving a customer’s experience.

-To give you an idea of how this software works and how it can help improve your business customer service, we’ve compiled 5 different ways for you to look at and consider before making the decision if a live chat service is for your business.
+To give you an idea of how this software works and how it can help improve your business customer service, we’ve compiled five different benefits for you to consider before making the decision on whether live chat is a good fit for your business.

-Live chat is one of the quickest ways and mediums of customer service, but it used to be terrible and the design was flawed in multiple ways.
+Live chat is one of the quickest mediums of customer service, but this wasn’t always the case.
+Its design was flawed in multiple ways.

-You would wait on the website that had a ‘live chat’ and would wait to connect with someone for ten minutes only to get an automated standard message like:
+You would wait on a website that had a ‘live chat’ function for ten minutes, only to get an automated, standard message like:

 It makes you wonder why live chat even existed.

-Well, thankfully, the technology has leapfrogged and this is no longer the case, at least with the managed live chat companies such as Cymphony can offer you.
+Well, thankfully, the technology has leapfrogged and this is no longer the case, at least with managed live chat providers such as Cymphony.

-By having live chat in your armory of things to do with one of the main benefits being you can improve the engagement your brand has with a customer, potential lead, or website visitor.
+By having live chat in your armoury, you can improve the engagement a customer has with your brand, create a potential lead, or create a new website visitor.

-Because it converts and it helps real people with real problems and questions about the service they’ve bought with you or get answers to services they’re looking at buying from you.
+Because it converts interest into leads.
+It helps real people with real problems and questions about the service they’ve purchased from you, and gives them answers to questions about services they’re looking to buy from you.

-Not only does it increase your chances of converting more it also increases the trust and credibility your brand has as Hubspot reported that nearly one in three c-commerce (conversational commerce) buyers say they chat with businesses in order to determine if they’re trustworthy and credible.
+It also increases the trust and credibility your brand has.
+Hubspot reported that nearly one in three c-commerce (conversational commerce) buyers say they chat with businesses in order to determine if they’re trustworthy and credible.

-From my personal experience if I trust a brand and see them more credible than the competition, it’s likely I’m going to use them and possibly become a repeat and long-standing customer depending on what I’m buying.
+From my personal experience, if I trust a brand and see them as more credible than the competition, it’s likely I’m going to use them and possibly become a repeat and long-standing customer, depending on what I’m buying.

 Has it ever happened to you where you’ve just moved away from your desk for a minute and in that short space of time someone has gone to call you to discuss a potential opportunity of working with you?